jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 Another option is to build externally outside of the Buildroot repository.

-You can specify it like this when you do the first `make <some_defconfig>`.
+You can specify it this way when you do the first `make <some_defconfig>`.

     scott@fractal:~/buildroot$ make O=/br5/rpi3 jumpnow_rpi3_defconfig

-After that, go to the directory you chose to run Buildroot make commands
+After that, go to the directory you chose to run the Buildroot make commands

     scott@fractal:~/buildroot$ cd /br5/rpi3
     scott@fractal:/br5/rpi3$ make menuconfig (optional)